 - Information resources in a variety of formats

 Library users are expected to:

 - Honor the library as a place for study, research and collaboration

 - Behave in a manner that does not disturb others or cause damage to the library

 - Interact courteously and respectfully with other library users and library staff

-- Maintain a clean, pest-free environment by not bringing food or drink into the library (excluding bottled water)
+- Maintain a clean, pest-free environment by not bringing food or drink into the library and only using approved containers for drinks

 Library users, as members of a community of learners, play an important role in creating an environment that is conducive to research, reflection and collaborative learning.
 As such, all library users are expected to act appropriately in the library and conduct themselves in accordance with these rights and responsibilities.
 Users who do not comply and who disrespect the rights of others will be asked for their university ID, escorted from the building and referred to university authorities.